Greenwich Acupuncture Clinic, LLC

 This area of care focuses on diet and lifestyle, including stress management and understanding environmental factors that can impact fertility.

-No matter how healthy we think we are, there is always room for improvement and sometimes it is just a slight change that can make a huge impact.
-Whether you can benefit from losing or gaining a few pounds, modifying or starting an exercise routine or figuring out what to eat, we will take a deep dive into your daily habits that can impact fertility either positively or negatively.
+No matter how healthy we think we are, there is always room for improvement and sometimes small changes can make a huge impact.
+Whether you can benefit from losing or gaining a few pounds, modifying or starting an exercise routine, figuring out what to eat or incorporating cleaner products into your life, we will take a deep dive into your daily habits that can can be impacting fertility.

 The Microbiomes

 Modern research has educated us about the buzz term "leaky gut" which is essentially dysfunction of the digestive system, aka gut microbiome.
-If the gut is unable to keep what it should out of the bloodstream, inflammation can ensue.
-We all know about food allergies, but lesser so about food sensitivities and how those can impact overall functioning, not just fertility.
-Certain foods for certain people silently cause system-wide inflammation.
-If fighting inflammation, your body may not have extra resources to nourish a pregnancy or it can contribute to the development of auto-immune conditions.
+If the gut is unable to keep what it should out of the bloodstream, inflammation can ensue or you can end up with SIBO (small intestine bacterial overgrowth) when microbes from the colon get into the small intestine, able to cause or worsen a broad number of ailments.

 Most of our immune system is in the gut and that is where we need to absorb all the nutrients from the food we eat.
 If there is dysfunction, the body can't get what it needs to stay healthy and nourished.